Dynamical Linear Bandits: Algorithm

 In this section, we provide a self-normalized concentration result for the estimate $\widehat{\hs}_t$ of the cumulative Markov parameter $\hs$.
 For every epoch $m \in \dsb{M}$, we denote with $t_m$ the last round of epoch $m$: $t_0 = 0$ and $ t_{m} = t_{m-1} + 1 + H_m$.
 At the end of each epoch $m$, we solve the Ridge regression problem, defined for every round $ t \in \dsb{T}$ as: {\thinmuskip=1mu \medmuskip=1mu \thickmuskip=1mu }

 We now present the following self-normalized maximal concentration inequality and, then, we compare it with the existing results in the literature.

-\begin{restatable}[Self-Normalized Concentration]{thr}{concentration} Let $(\widehat{\hs}_t)_{t \in \Nat}$ be the sequence of solutions of the Ridge regression problems computed by Algorithm~\ref{alg:alg}.
+\begin{restatable}[Self-Normalized Concentration]{thr}{concentration} Let $(\widehat{\hs}_t)_{t \in \Nat}$ be the sequence of solutions of the Ridge regression problems of Algorithm~\ref{alg:alg}.
 Then, under Assumption~\ref{ass:spectralNorm} and~\ref{ass:boundedness}, for every $\lambda \ge 0$ and $\delta \in (0,1)$, with probability at least $1-\delta$, simultaneously for all rounds $t \in \Nat$, it holds that:

 where $c_1 = U \Omega \Phi(\As) \left(\frac{U B }{1-\rho(\As)} + X \right)$, $c_2 = \Theta + \frac{\Omega B \Phi(\As)}{1-\rho(\As)}$, and $\widetilde{\sigma}^2 = \sigma^2 \left( 1 + \frac{\Omega^2 \Phi(\As)^2}{1-\rho(\As)^2}\right)$. \end{restatable}